 Lancaster continues to emphasize the importance of Career Pathways and aligning educational training with the jobs available in Lancaster.
-Figure 6 indicates that 69.4% of all jobs in Lancaster County require on-the-job training or previous work experience.
+Figure 5 indicates that 56% of all jobs in Lancaster County require short or moderate on-the-job training, while 13% require long-term training or industry certifications.
 The remaining jobs require advanced training in the form of degrees or certifications.
-Lancaster residents potentially face underemployment, as the attainment of college degrees outpaces the local job requirements.
-By increasing opportunities for on-the-job training, apprenticeships, obtainment of industry recognized credentials and certificates, more people will be able to find employment and maintain residency in Lancaster County.
-Figures 7 and 9 show long-term educational requirements forecasted through 2030, which indicate a growth in all educational levels as technology and innovation continue to shape our industries.
+Lancaster residents potentially face underemployment, as the attainment of college degrees outpace the local job requirements.
+By increasing opportunities for on-the-job training, apprenticeships obtainment of industry recognized credentials and certificates, more people will be able to find employment and maintain residency in Lancaster County.
+Figures 6 and 7 show long-term educational requirements forecasted through 2028, which indicate a growth in all educational levels as technology and innovation continue to shape our industries.

-It is notable in Lancaster County that 13.1% of residents ages 25-64 do not have a high school diploma, which is higher than the state (7.6%) and national level (10.5%).
+It is notable in Lancaster County that 13.6% of residents do not have a high school diploma, which is higher than the state (8.1%) and national level (11.2%).
 Lancaster County is unique in that it is home to a population of Amish and Anabaptist (Old Order Mennonites, Groffdale Mennonites, Mennonite Church, and Church of the Brethren) individuals.
 The Amish, Old Order Mennonites, and Groffdale Mennonites consider their education completed between the 8th and 10th grades.